Dr Alexander Skinner was born in Rosshire in Scotland. He trained as a physician and surgeon at the University of Glasgow.

 ARRIVAL IN THE COLONY

 Alexander Skinner arrived in 1839 as surgeon superintendent on the emigrant ship Lady McNaughten.
 The Sydney Herald reported......The emigrants by this ship arrived in a very healthy state.
 The cleanliness of the vessel and the general appearance of the passengers reflect great credit on Captain Hustwick and Dr. Skinner, the Surgeon Superintendent.

 His wife Hughina who had accompanied him to Australia died in 1839 at Jerry's Plains.
 He re-married Elizabeth Shannon in 1842 at Mt.
 Keira.

 Alexander Skinner died at his residence Airlie Brake near Inverell on 18 January 1899.
 The deceased was one of the oldest members of the medical profession in the colonies, having taken his degree in 1837.
-He had for some time been incapacities, and many years ago returned from active practice.
+He had for some time been incapacitated, and many years ago resigned from active practice.
 He was 88 years of age and his death was due to senile decay.
 (3)